anontechnology/documentation/docs/libraries.md

     $attributes = $entity->getAttribute("FULL_ADDRESS");
     ```

-### Deleting User Attributes
+### Deleting Data Subject Attributes

-[Attributes](/glossary/attribute) can be removed from the User object by calling `clearAttribute` with the specified attribute name, or by calling `purge` to remove all attributes.
+[Attributes](/glossary/attribute) can be removed from the data subject object by calling `clearAttribute` with the specified attribute name, or by calling `purge` to remove all attributes.
 Additionally, all attributes have a unique datapoint id, and attributes can be deleted using this id.

 === "Java"

     ``` java
-    // Purging all user attributes
+    // Purging all data subject attributes
     vault.purge("User1234");

-    // Removing all values of a specific attribute User user = vault.findByUser("User1234");
+    // Removing all values of a specific attribute DataSubject dataSubject = vault.findByDataSubject("User1234");
-    user.clearAttribute("LAST_NAME");
+    dataSubject.clearAttribute("LAST_NAME");
-    vault.save(user);
+    vault.save(dataSubject);

     // Removing an individual value by its datapoint id vault.deleteDataPoint("123e4567-e89b-12d3-a456-426614174000");